xbze3/axis-core/README.md

 # C++ OrderBook Engine

-A learning-focused C++ project that simulates the core behavior of a trading system’s order book and matching engine.
+A C++ order book and matching engine that simulates the core behavior of a simple trading system.

-I built this project because I have an interest in trading systems and wanted to understand how orders are stored, matched, partially filled, and displayed inside a market-style engine.
-The goal is not to build a production exchange, but to learn the underlying mechanics behind limit orders, market orders, price-time priority, and bid/ask book structure.
+I built this project to better understand how trading systems store orders, match buyers and sellers, handle partial fills, and maintain bid/ask book state.
+The goal is not to build a real exchange, but to model the main mechanics behind limit orders, market orders, price-time priority, trade recording, and order lookup.

 ---

 ## Overview

-This project implements a basic order book using C++ standard library data structures.
+This project implements a basic order book using C++ standard library containers.

 The order book supports: